Coach Matt Pippin

 HOW TO DETERMINE YOUR STEADY STATE CARDIO HEART RATE

-In a perfect world, you would determine your steady state cardio heart rate training zone by going through a VO2 max test.
-This would give you the most accurate aerobic threshold and that’s the heart rate you want to predominantly train at.
 If you look up VO2 max testing in your area, there’s usually a performance gym, cardiopulmonary rehab facility, or a physical therapy clinic that will provide this.
 It’s worth the $100 or so since you get a ton of useful information.
-This is me during my VO2 max test when I first started exploring steady state cardio.
+This is me during my VO2 max test when I first started exploring steady state cardio in 2019.

 If you’re just starting on your fitness journey I would subtract another 15-20 bpm off of that number from the total.
 If you’ve been exercising for a very long time and have plenty of months of cardio under your belt that the normal formula should be just right.